 I used to go fishing with my dad.

-My dad loved to fly fish and cross country ski.
+My dad loved to fly-fish and cross-country ski.
 When I came along that wasn't about to change because that is why my dad had moved to Ketchum, for both of those reasons.
 He’d been the Sun Valley weatherman, a writer for the newspaper and worked at a steak house in the evenings, all so he could fish and ski, fish and ski.

 In the winter time I would ski inside and outside.

 When I was big enough not to be carried in a backpack any more I would ski.
-I would ski all over the driveway, out the back of the house where a hill went down to the frozen slew and out on the field to the pond.
-When my dad saw that I could do it he took me to Dollar Mountain to learn to ski downhill.
+I would ski all over the driveway, out the back of the house where a hill went down to the frozen slough and out on the field to the pond.
+When my dad saw that I could do it, he took me to Dollar Mountain to learn to ski downhill.
 The next day he took me to Baldy -lower Warm Springs for one run and then to the top.
 That’s how we used to learn how to ski.